nizamphoenix/kaggle/TRends/README.md

 - source based morphometry (SBM) loading values from structural-MRI(sMRI)---->structural

 sMRI is a technique for examining the anatomy and pathology of the brain, while [fMRI](https://www.ed.ac.uk/clinical-sciences/edinburgh-imaging/research/themes-and-topics/medical-physics/imaging-techniques/functional-mri) is used to examine brain activity.
-[functional connectivity](https://www.sciencedirect.com/topics/medicine-and-dentistry/functional-connectivity) is the presence of statistical dependencies between two sets of neurophysiological data.
+[functional connectivity](https://www.sciencedirect.com/topics/medicine-and-dentistry/functional-connectivity) is only the presence of statistical dependencies between two sets of neurophysiological data and does not incorporate any knowledge or assumptions about the structure and mechanisms of the neural system of interest.